nus-cs2103-AY2223S1/tp/docs/_ug/TryingFirstCommand.md

 **Let's try an example!**

-Suppose you just bought 30 kg worth of potatoes, today is 5th September 2022, and you do not feel the need to record an expiry date, price or remarks for this item.
+Suppose you just bought 30 kg worth of potatoes, today is 5th September 2022, and you do not feel the need to record an [[expiry-date:expiry date]], price or remarks for this item.

 `ITEM_NAME`: Potatoes